Honduras: Diving off the Coast of Guanaja

-This being one of the more popular dive sites, others line up at the helm to explore the guts of this coral-laden leviathan.
-Unlike shipwrecks from Classical, Hellenic or Roman times, there are no priceless antiquities here but, raThe Jado Trader is one of the most popular places to dive in Guanaja.ther, the submerged is home to marine life like the occasional shark, several sponges, small crabs and gobies.
+This being one of the more popular dive sites, others lined up at the helm to explore the guts of this coral-laden leviathan.
+Unlike shipwrecks from Classical, Hellenic or Roman times, there are no priceless antiquities here but, rather, the submerged ship carcass is home to marine life like the occasional shark, several sponges, small crabs, and gobies.

-My scuba buddy Tina along with another diving cohort named Phil grabs me by the arm and helps me fight my unanticipated rise to the surface.
-Panic is not an option and I use the dump valve or pressure release valve on the inflator hose to let air out.
-Slowly but surely my weight comes under control and I’m back to floating comfortably without danger.
+My scuba buddy Tina along with another diving cohort named Phil grabbed me by the arm and helped me fight my unanticipated rise to the surface.
+Panic was not an option and I used the dump valve or pressure release valve on the inflator hose to let the air out.
+Slowly but surely my weight came under control and I returned to floating comfortably without danger.

 Living like Robinson Crusoe

-After enjoying the picnic lunch on a breezy beach oasis, Denis’s helpful 10-year son leads us on a manageable nature hike straight to a small waterfall.
-It’s not Big Gully waterfall which resides to the north of the island but rather a smaller treasure with crystal clear drinking water raining down over jagged precipices into a shallow basin.
+After enjoying the picnic lunch on a breezy beach oasis, Denis’s helpful 10-year son led us on a manageable nature hike straight to a small waterfall.
+It’s not Big Gully waterfall which is no the north of the island, but rather a smaller treasure with crystal clear drinking water raining down over jagged precipices into a shallow basin.

 La Giralda: http://www.bayislandhotel.com/